Hummingbird Nectar Recipe

 1 Part | Sugar 4 Parts | Water

 What To Do:

-1. Fill a medium pot with the water and bring it to a boil.
+1. Fill a medium pot with the sugar and then add the water.

-3. Remove the pot from heat and let rest until cool.
+3. Remove the pot from heat and let it rest until cool.

 4. Transfer the nectar into your feeder and feed away!
-If you make extra nectar transfer to a storage container and keep it in the fridge for up to two weeks.
+5. I usually make extra nectar and transfer it to a container to store in the fridge for up to 2 weeks.

 ~ Joe Paul Reider